 2. If you notice tingling or numbness around the lips, muscle twitching or cramping (these are signs of possible low calcium levels).

-These instructions can also be downloaded from my website, and thus patients always have access to this information.
 We’ll get into the gory details of the surgery itself in a future post (Thyroid Surgery, A Step-Wise Explanation).
 See you all then.

 ©Randall S. Fong, M.D.www.randallfong.com